Learn through the super-clean Baeldung Pro experience:

 rm: cannot remove 'dirLink/': Is a directory

-Oops!
-The rm command refuses to remove the link and prints an error message.
-The message looks weird since we don’t have the dirLink directory at all.
+The rm command refuses to remove the directory symlink and prints an error message.
+The message looks weird since we don’t have a directory named dirLink.
 What’s wrong with the command?

-The problem is, we’ve added a forward slash after the link name.
+The problem is that we’ve added a forward slash after the symlink.

-When we attempt to delete symbolic links using the rm command, we should pass the link name to rm.
-No matter if the target is a file or a directory, we shouldn’t include the slash.
+When we attempt to remove symbolic links using the rm command, we should pass only the link name to rm.
+No matter whether the target symbolic link points to a file or a directory, we shouldn’t include the forward slash.

 Now that we understand the cause of the problem, let’s fix it and try the command again: